sillygoose/cs_esphome/README.md

 ## What's new
 #### 0.1.8
+Nothing
-Sensor timestamps are grouped by tens of seconds, makes for easier Flux queries
+Sensor timestamps are grouped by tens of seconds, makes for easier Flux queries since you will have results with the same timestamps

 #### 0.1.7
 Help make Grafana dashboards graphs look good